-The CESCR General Comment No. 24 explains that privatisation is not prohibited by international human rights law even in areas of essential public service.
-However, private entities providing such services should be subject to strict regulations that impose “public service obligations” of accessibility and adequacy.
-This might include requirements of universality of coverage, pricing policies, quality requirements, prohibitions to deny access to affordable and adequate services, regular assessments of performance, etc. (para.
-21).
-In the absence of such regulations, standards and oversight, the overall impact of privatisation can become burdensome for individuals and states alike.
+In the absence of regulations, standards and oversight, the overall impact of privatisation can become burdensome for individuals and States alike.
 The International Labour Organization (ILO) published a report in 2018 that notes that out of 30 Eastern European and Latin American countries that had privatised their mandatory pension system between 1981 and 2014, 18 countries reversed their decision.
-This ILO report identifies the rationales behind these reversals as deterioration of pension benefits, increase in gender and income inequality, limited effects on capital markets, and high administrative costs, amongst others.
+This ILO report identifies the rationales behind these reversals as the deterioration of pension benefits, an increase in gender and income inequality, limited effects on capital markets, and high administrative costs, among others.
+Similarly, the Public Interest’s 2016 report on the effect of privatisation on inequality details the impacts of privatisation on the economically disadvantaged and people of colour in the US.

 Privatisation of deprivation of liberty and use of force

-The outsourcing of state functions related to deprivation of liberty (in criminal justice or migration control) and the use of force (in external conflicts or internal security) has been considered as exacerbating human rights abuses linked to these fields.
+The outsourcing of State functions related to deprivation of liberty (in criminal justice or migration control) and the use of force (in external conflicts or internal security) has been considered as exacerbating human rights abuses linked to these fields.
 In Resolution 33/4, the UN Human Rights Council (HRC) expressed concerns about the impact of the activities of private security and military companies on the enjoyment of human rights, with specific emphasis on armed conflicts, prisons and migrant detention facilities.
 The Resolution noted that private entities operating in these areas are rarely held accountable for human rights abuses.

-Private facilities and service are often employed in immigration control across the world.
-In Australia, G4S was contracted to provided security services to the Manus Regional Processing Centre, one of Australia’s offshore detention facilities for refugees and asylum seekers.
-In 2014, G4S staff were involved in violence at the Centre which saw one person killed and 77 injured.
+Private facilities and services are often employed in immigration control across the world.
+In Australia, G4S was contracted to provide security services to the Manus Regional Processing Centre, one of Australia’s offshore detention facilities for refugees and asylum seekers.
+In 2014, G4S staff were involved in violence at the Centre, which saw one person killed and 77 injured.
 A G4S security guard was later convicted of murder.
-The incident was also the subject of a class action which resulted in Australia’s largest human rights settlement and the defendants, including the Australian state and G4S, were forced to pay AUS$70m in compensation.
-In 2018, staff at the facility began legal action claiming they suffered physical and psychological harm during riots and that the contractor and the Australian government did not provide a safe workplace and failed in their duty of care.
-According to a 2016 research from the Australia Institute, these human rights abuses, would not happen without the involvement of companies operating these facilities.
-According to the Human Rights Watch, 81% of the immigrant detainees in the US by 2020 are held in privately run detention centres which, according to a 2020 report, have often been associated with inhumane living conditions, physical violence, mental distress, lack of access to hygiene products, poor quality of nutrition and forced labour, among other abuses.
-COVID-19 pandemic brought company-run detention facilities under spotlight, as poor conditions, negligent treatment and the lack of resources resulted in a health crisis within the facilities.
+The incident was also the subject of a class action, which resulted in Australia’s largest human rights settlement, and the defendants, including the Australian State and G4S, were forced to pay AUS$70m in compensation.

 Privatisation of education

-The right to education is a universally recognised human right and states are not exempt from their obligations to protect, respect and fulfil even in cases of delegating their functions to private actors (CRC General Comment No. 16).
-Human rights bodies have raised concerns on the growth of privatisation impacting on the right to education, in particular regarding gender and socio-economic equality, high fees, the lack of regulations for and oversight of private provision of education.
+The right to education is a universally recognised human right and States are not exempt from their obligations to protect, respect and fulfil even in cases of delegating their functions to private actors (CRC General Comment No. 16).
+In 2016, Human rights bodies have raised concerns on the growth of privatisation impacting on the right to education, in particular regarding gender and socio-economic equality, high fees, the lack of regulations for and oversight of private provision of education.
 According to a 2014 Report by the UN Special Rapporteur on the right to education, “Privatization in education cripples the universality of the right to education as well as the fundamental principles of human rights law by aggravating marginalization and exclusion in education and creating inequities in society.”

 Privatisation of health care